wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-1-to-2.md

    docker compose down
    ```

-2. From the repository root, fetch and check out WBS 2.0.0.
+2. Move to the repository root, fetch and check out WBS 2.0.0.

    ```sh
    cd ..